 Single IRB of Record (sIRB) -

 - IRB oversight for most federally funded collaborative research projects located in the U.S. will be required to use a single IRB starting January 20, 2020.
-For details see, MCRI Single IRB webpage
+For details see, MCHS Single IRB webpage

-For more details on the Common Rule & MCRI see, Common Rule - What to Expect webpage
+For more details on the Common Rule & MCHS see, Common Rule - What to Expect webpage